Dementia

 Medications to control behavior disorders (eg, antipsychotics) have been used.

-Patients with dementia and signs of depression should be treated with nonanticholinergic antidepressants, preferably selective serotonin reuptake inhibitor (SSRIs).
+Patients with dementia and signs of depression should be treated with nonanticholinergic antidepressants, preferably selective serotonin reuptake inhibitors (SSRIs).

 Caregiver assistance

 Immediate family members are largely responsible for care of a patient with dementia (see Family Caregiving for Older Adults).
-Nurses and social workers can teach them and other caregivers how to best meet the patient’s needs (eg, how to deal with daily care and handle financial issues); teaching should be ongoing.
-Other resources (eg, support groups, educational materials, Internet web sites) are available.
+Nurses and social workers can teach caregivers how best to meet the patient’s needs (eg, how to deal with daily care and handle financial issues); teaching should be ongoing.
+Other resources (eg, support groups, educational materials) are available.

 Caregivers may experience substantial stress.
 Stress may be caused by worry about protecting the patient and by frustration, exhaustion, anger, and resentment from having to do so much to care for someone.
-Health care practitioners should watch for early symptoms of caregiver stress and burnout and, when needed, suggest support services (eg, social worker, nutritionist, nurse, home health aide).
+Health care professionals should watch for early symptoms of caregiver stress and burnout and, when needed, suggest support services (eg, social worker, nutritionist, nurse, home health aide, and short-term patient stay in a nursing home for respite care).

 If a patient with dementia has an unusual injury, the possibility of elder abuse should be investigated.